On the Stellar Populations of Galaxies at z=9-11: The Growth of Metals and Stellar Mass at Early Times

 \subsubsection{SEDs and goodness of fit}

-Figure~\ref{fig:SEDs} shows the observed and model posterior SEDs for our 11 $z=9-11$ galaxy candidates.
+Figure~\ref{fig:SEDs} shows the observed and modeled posterior SEDs for our 11 $z=9-11$ galaxy candidates.
 The blue circles show the detected photometric bands, while the arrows mark the upper limits.
 The red solid lines and shaded regions indicate the median and the 16-84th percentile of the posterior SED.
 These are the results for our fiducial SED run, where we adopt the continuity prior for the SFH and the \texttt{EAZY} posterior as the redshift prior (if no spectroscopic redshift is available).
 Although we include emission lines in all the fits (Section~\ref{subsec:model_sed}), they are typically not visible in the posterior SED because they are ``smeared'' out when marginalizing over the redshift posterior distribution.
-Nominal exceptions are the galaxies for which we fix the redshift to the spectroscopic redshift (e.g., EGS-6811, EGS-68560 and GOODSN-35589): for those objects, the emission lines are clearly visible.
+Nominal exceptions are the galaxies for which we fix the redshift to the spectroscopic redshift (e.g., EGS-6811, EGS-68560, and GOODSN-35589): for those objects, the emission lines are clearly visible.

+The detections below the Lyman-$\alpha$ break in COSMOS-20646 and COSMOS-47074 are discussed in F21 (see their Figure 15).
+Briefly, the detections are only marginally significant ($\mathrm{SNR}=2-3$) and are also slightly offset from the source position.
+Consistent with the Prospector analysis here (see Section~\ref{subsec:photo_z}), when including these fluxes in the photometric redshift modeling (along with all the non-detections/upper limits), F21 also found the preference is still for a high-redshift solution, although a low-redshift solution is possible for both sources at a low (10\%) probability level.

-The lower panels show the $\chi$ values for the individual passbands, which is the difference between observed to model fluxes normalized by the observed errors.
+The lower panels of Figure~\ref{fig:SEDs} show the $\chi$ values for the individual passbands, which is the difference between observed to model fluxes normalized by the observed errors.